Stay tuned for a refined concept presentation to the City Council in mid-May.

 The Council will asked to consider authorizing a construction contract (February 2019), pending authorization, the building will be built, move in will occur and everyone will be invited to opening celebrations (April 2020).

-You may watch the Thursday night recording of the workshop online by streaming from CCTV.
+You may watch the Thursday night recording of the workshop and discussion here:

-Missed the Workshop?
+Missed the Workshops?
 Give us your feedback here:

 Project Consultant Team: